-Applying the guidance/capacity/opening hours
+Applying the guidance

 The public health measures described above may have an impact on capacity, and that impact may be different depending on the physical layout and staffing approaches in each setting.
-Providers will need to assess whether there is a capacity impact for each available space in their setting, and how this affects the number of children that can be safely provided for in the setting.
+Providers will need to assess whether there is a capacity impact for each available space in their setting, and how this affects the number of children that can be safely cared for in the setting.
 Providers should assess what capacity is available before making offers of placements to parents.